Ahmedhu88/BioVerse-VR/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Reference
+HISHAM, Ahmed; MAHMOOD, Basim.
+On the Use of Virtual Reality in Visualizing Interactive Network Models for Big Data.
+In: 2022 8th International Conference on Contemporary Information Technology and Mathematics (ICCITM).
+IEEE, 2022. p.
+20-24.‏